 As ordered reported by the House Committee on Financial Services on March 21, 2018

 CBO estimates that enacting H.R.
-5051 would not increase net direct spending or on-budget deficits in any of the four consecutive 10-year periods beginning in 2029.
+5082 would not significantly increase net direct spending or on-budget deficits in any of the four consecutive 10-year periods beginning in 2029.

 H.R.
 5082 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act.